eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Sets of skills for process simulation TCAD are:
 + skill set:
+	- Component Simulation Engineer
+	- Familiar with GaN (or HV, PMIC), process.
+	- Familiar with HV/PMIC Reliability is a plus.
++ skill set:
 	- Senior Software Engineer · ASML · United States
 	- ASML is an innovation leader in the semiconductor industry.
 We provide chipmakers with everything they need – hardware, software, and services – to mass-produce patterns on silicon through lithography.
 Our lithography machines are a hybrid of high-tech hardware and advanced software
 	- Senior Software Engineer at ASML play a critical role in owning and driving the technical details of the projects that would ultimately drive customer satisfaction.
 We are looking for an experienced engineer and technical leader with strong analytical, design and development skills, technical depth, curiosity, enthusiasm, integrity and being results oriented.
 You will be a key member of our highly integrated multi-disciplinary matrixed team of software, systems, applications and algorithm engineers.
 If you have a desire to work collaboratively while solving tough problems across real full software stacks including hardware, firmware, OS, desktop applications and web applications, we want to hear from you.